Professional Development Training

 This workshop is designed to teach parents how to use everyday household items as percussion instruments that we shake, scrape, and strike.
 It will show them different rhythm instrument games they can play with their child to reinforce and build body awareness and teach life lessons.
 It will also teach parents how to make their own percussion instruments with their child to create memorable family experiences.

 Uncle Devin uses his 25-years of experience as an Equal Employment Opportunity (EEO) Investigator and Mediator to provide this scenario-based training designed for all employees and staff at any school or organization.
-It covers categories protected by federal and local EEO laws and explains prohibited employment practices, including unlawful harassment and discrimination, which can help you avoid discriminatory behaviors as well as build a culture that reflects acceptance and respect for all.
+It covers categories protected by federal and local EEO laws.
+It explains prohibited practices, including unlawful harassment and discrimination, which can help you avoid discriminatory behaviors and build a culture that reflects acceptance and respect for all.

-This course also covers the definition of discrimination and harassment and steps you can take to avoid both of them while promoting a discrimination-free environment.
+This course also covers the definition of discrimination and harassment and steps you can take to avoid both while promoting a discrimination-free environment.

 Training for Teachers